 In the meantime the Western settlers raged against the Quakers and formed their own Independent militias to protect their own homes and fight alongside the British.
 These settlers, more realistically, squatters had formed their own settlements with names redolent of west Ulster, such as Donegal, Derry (interestingly the London prefix did not survive the Artlantic) and Swatara (probably a version of Swatragh in County Derry).
 By the time peace came in 1763 the ‘peaceable kingdom’ was anything but.
 It was divided into increasingly armed camps, poisoned by suspicion.
 In a sense the Conestoga Indians were the victims of this situation with the Paxton Boys being the weapon.

 The bitterness exploded into print after the Paxton Boys’ killings.
 Kenny covers the ground well-known to those who have used John Dunbar’s edition of the pamphlet war but not to many others.(3) The anti-Paxton pamphlets pick up on the contemporary anger at the predominantly Presbyterian Ulster settlers who were involved.
 Their tendency to adopt Indian practices, in clothing and pasturage, were contrasted with the behaviour of the frugal Germans (p.
 32).
-Even more likely to insult was the comparisons drawn between the Paxton Boys and the Irish Catholic rebels of 1641.
+Even more likely to insult was the comparison drawn between the Paxton Boys and the Irish Catholic rebels of 1641.
 Franklin’s Narrative described them as ‘Christian White Savages’ and others depicted them as intolerant from Scotland to Ireland and on to New England (see chapter 18).
 One author linked the events in Pennsylvania to the Hearts of Oak protests back in Ulster in the summer of 1763 which he said had attacked the monarchy.
 (In fact much of the language of the Oakboys echoes the Paxton Boys’ Remonstrance in the denunciation of ‘bad advisers’ around the Penns.)
 They had their supporters, such as the local clergymen Presbyterian John Elder and Anglican Thomas Barton.
 The first sought to pour the accusations of savagery back on to the Indians; the latter to use the events as a stick to beat the Quaker Assembly with.
 (This was in line with Barton’s ally, William Smith, who was jailed for contempt in the 1750s for accusing the Assembly of betraying the settlers.)

 The pamphlet war was probably a ‘score draw’ but the Paxton Boys legacy came back to haunt the Pennsylvanian authorities.
 The Connecticut Susquehannah Company offered them land in the Wyoming Valley in 1769.
 Some became mercenaries fighting the Pennylvania forces.
 By the time of the Revolution the Paxton Boys found themselves on the ‘Patriot’ side fighting the ‘Tories’ in the Penn interest.
 And, all the time, Indians in the Wyoming Valley were killed in the skirmishes and, as Kenny puts it, the brutality seen in Lancaster had become commonplace by 1776.